Do you know who Chandler Bolt is?

 You can already guess how big online marketing really is, as you know how huge of a space each of these categories is, taken on its own.

 I mean, just think about how many social media platforms you can name, off the top of your head.

 Facebook, Pinterest, Twitter, Instagram, Vine, Snapchat, Tumblr, Google+, Youtube, Periscope, LinkedIn, Meerkat, Blab, Reddit, StumbleUpon…

 Okay, you get the point.

-I want to give you a good grip on all of these categories, just like in our beginner’s guide, yet don’t drown you in the vast amounts of information out there.
+I want to give you a good grip on all of these categories, just like in our beginner’s guide, yet not drown you in the vast amounts of information that are out there.

-That’s why, in each category, I’ll give you one example of someone who absolutely crushes it in their niche, along with some great points to get started.
+That’s why, in each category, I’ll give you one example of someone who absolutely crushes it in their niche, along with some great points to help you get started.

 Ready?
 Set.
 Go!

 It goes without saying that I think Quick Sprout is one of the best sites, when it comes to SEO (we’re kind of a big deal, I think).